h3xar0n/my_security_plus/README.md

 * Finance
 * Reputation
 #### Privacy impact assessment
+* PIA
+* Measurement of the private information that belongs to the company while in the possession of a PII.
 #### Privacy threshold assessment

 ### 5.3 Explain risk management processes and concepts.